 The blond waited patiently, studying the room’s décor to pass the time.
 Though his maker and his small retinue had occupied the estate since assuming control of Area Nine, the place had remained virtually untouched.
 The previous sheriff had held some bold and downright questionable Texan aesthetics.
 After four years, however, it was beginning to irk Eric that his maker had not refashioned the house to his liking.
 Or more to the point, that he had not ditched it altogether.
 The community’s need for reassurances of continuity had long since passed.
 The area was one of the most stable in North America and Godric was, not surprisingly, revered and staunchly defended by his subjects.
 Now the outdated and ugly schema just seemed offensive and at odds with the quietly extraordinary vampire living here.
 Perhaps Eric would arrange to have it conveniently burned to the ground the next time the residents were out of town.
 It would not be the first time he had taken fire to one of their domiciles in order to solve a problem.

 “I’m surprised Isabelle hasn’t redone this room.”
 Eric winced at the grotesque stuffed elk head looming over the oversized fireplace.
-Its beady glass eyes did nothing to lend it a simulacrum of liveliness.
+Its beady glass eyes did nothing to lend it a simulacrum of life.
 “It’s absolutely dreadful.”

 “What makes you think Stan isn’t the in-house talent?”
 Godric asked drily.
 The Viking erupted in laughter, relieved to see at least a hint of his maker’s humor.
 “Isabelle’s been busy,” he continued, unconcerned.
 He typed a bit of information into his laptop to crosscheck it and hit ‘enter’.
 “Besides, I do not view my subordinates as free interior decorators.”
 He gave his child a sidelong glance.

 “What?”
-Eric said innocently.
+Eric asked innocently.
 “Pamela cannot be stopped, you know this.
 I’d happily offer you her services if I thought she could be trusted not to transform this place into a shabby chic nightmare.”